Sona-Fathima12/VSDIAT-openlane/README.md

 ![image](https://github.com/user-attachments/assets/612d3dab-bb87-4cbc-b89e-8a9e987294d2)

-In cell design flow, basic components like gates, flip-flops, and buffers are called standard cells, and they are stored in a library.
-Each function, like an inverter, may have many versions with the same logic but different sizes or strengths.
+In cell design flw, basic components like gates, flip-flops, and buffers are called standard cells, and they are stored in a library. each function, like an inverter, may have many versions with the same logic but different sizes or strengths  .
 The inverter has to represented in form of the shape, drive strength, power charracteristic and so on.
 Here cell design flow is devided into three parts.

 ![image](https://github.com/user-attachments/assets/1d9fa6c8-3402-4543-8bb4-001c6e35c1ae)

-1.Inputs :To design these cells, we need some important inputs—like the PDK (Process Design Kit) which includes all the technology details, DRC and LVS rules which ensure the layout is correct and matches the circuit, SPICE models that describe how the transistors behave electrically, and user specifications like speed, area, and power.
-These inputs help us create a proper and working version of the cell to add to the library.
+1.Inputs :To design these cells, we need some important inputs like the PDK (Process Design Kit) which includes all the technology details, DRC and LVS rules which ensure the layout is correct and matches the circuit, SPICE models that describe how the transistors behave electrically, and user specifications like speed, area, and power. these inputs help us create a proper and working version of the cell to add to the library.

 2.Design steps : It has 3 steps **circuit design**(implement the functions and model NMOS and PMOS inorder to meet library requirements),**layout design**,**characterization**